thewoolleyman/workstation/README.md

   * Main Menu
     * Code
       * Inspect Code...: Add Ctrl+Option+Cmd+I
+    * Edit
+      * Copy Path/Reference...
+        * Path From Content Root: Bind to Cmd-Shift-C (replace default keybinding of this to copy absolute path)
     * Run
       * Debugging Actions
         * Resume Program: Remove "Cmd+Option+R" shortcut and leave only F9, it's inconsistent with all the others which are Function keys, and I want the F9 function key to show up on the tooltip when hovering over the button.